STYLING AND EMBELLISHMENTS

 2. Embellishments on the Basic Step

-There are many forms of the basic step both in Salsa and in Rueda, and many ways to embellish them.
+There are many forms of the basic step both in Salsa and in Rueda de Casino, and many ways to embellish them.

 Here is a fun one.
 Try doing a Suzie Q on beats 1, 2, and 3.
-Ladies cross their right foot in front of their left on beat 1, then step left then right for the Suzie Q. Guys do the reverse, so they start by crossing their left foot in front of their right, etc.
+Followers cross their right foot in front of their left on beat 1, then step left then right for the Suzie Q. Leads do the reverse, so they start by crossing their left foot in front of their right, etc.

-If you are the leader, you can also do a Suzie Q on beats 5, 6, and 7 and then again on beats 1, 2, and 3 of the next 8 beat phrase.
-If you are a follower, you should only Suzie Q on 1, 2, and 3 because you don't know what the leader is going to do at the end of the 8 beat phrase, so you have to be ready to begin a move.
+If you are the leader, you can do a Suzie Q on beats 5, 6, and 7 and then again on beats 1, 2, and 3 of the next 8 beat phrase.
+If you are a follower, you should only Suzie Q on 1, 2, and 3 because you don't know if leader will begin to do a move.
+You may need to be ready for a new move.

 Another embellishment on the basic step is to flair on beat 3.
-So for ladies, they step on the right on 1, the left on 2, and then step on the right on the "and" of 2 (the second half of beat 2).
+So followers step on the right on 1, the left on 2, and then step on the right on the "and" of 2 (the second half of beat 2).
 Then on beat 3, the left leg flairs out diagonally to the left, making a tap.
-Your weight is still mostly on the right foot.
-Then on beat 5, ladies step on their left foot as usual.
-The men do this move, but it is the opposite as always.
-So men step on the left on 1, the right on 2, and the left on the "and" of 2, and then tap with the right foot flared out to the right on beat 3.
+Weight is still mostly on the right foot.
+Then on beat 5, followers step on their left foot as usual.
+The leaders do this move, but on opposite feet, as always.
+So leads step on the left on 1, the right on 2, and the left on the "and" of 2, and then tap with the right foot flared out to the right on beat 3.
 Because you step on the "2 and," you are adding some rhythm and syncopation to the pattern which looks and feels nice.

 The following description is basically a different version of the basic move.
-It is often called the "Cuban Basic" and could be thought of as an embellishment of the basic step.
-Ladies start by stepping forward on the right on beat 1.
-As she steps on 2 and 3, she turns ninety degrees to her right.
-She taps with the left foot flaired out to the left on beat 4.
-Then on 5 her left foot crosses over the right (she is facing her partner) and on 6 and 7 she turns back the ninety degrees to her left so she faces the center of the circle.
-She taps on her right foot into the center of the circle on beat 8.
+It is often called the "Cuban Basic" and could be thought of as an embellishment of the basic step. followers start by stepping forward on the right on beat 1.
+On 2 and 3, she turns ninety degrees to her right.
+The follower taps with the left foot flaired out to the left on beat 4.
+Then on 5 the follower’s left foot crosses over the right (facing her partner) and on 6 and 7 the follower turns back ninety degrees left to face the center of the circle.
+The follower taps on her right foot into the center of the circle on beat 8.
 Then repeat the pattern.
-It has a nice swing to it!

-As usual, guys do the opposite.
+As usual, leads do the opposite.
 So they start stepping forward on their left on beat 1.
-On beats 2 and 3 they turn ninety degrees to their left so they are facing their partners.
-Guys tap on their right with the foot flaired out to the right on beat 4.
-Then guys cross the right foot over the left and on 6 and 7 they turn back the ninety degrees to their right so they face the center.
+On beats 2 and 3 they turn ninety degrees to their left so they are facing their partners. leaders tap on their right with the foot flaired out to the right on beat 4.
+Then they cross the right foot over the left and on 6 and 7 and turn ninety degrees to their right so they face the center.
 They tap on 8 with their left foot into the center, and repeat the pattern.

 Another common embellishment on the Rueda basic step is to tap on beats 3 and 8.
 The tap never takes much weight and then you always step on the same foot you tapped on, on the next beat.
 So if you tap with the left foot, the next step is also with the left foot—for example.